 Now, in a study in mice, a team of investigators from Cornell University in Ithaca, NY has identified a mechanism — tied to poor blood flow to the brain — that directly contributes to cognitive decline.

-The study paper detailing the researchers'
+The study paper detailing the researchers' findings appears in the journal Nature Neuroscience.

 In its introduction, the authors explain that "[v]ascular dysfunction is implicated in the pathogenesis of Alzheimer's disease," and that "[b]rain blood flow is also severely compromised; cortical cerebral blood flow reductions of [approximately] 25 percent are evident early in disease development in both patients with Alzheimer's disease, and in mouse models."